DALLAS TEXAS – WHAT TO SEE AND DO IN DFW

 Visitors can also splurge on upscale dining at restaurants like The French Room at The Adolphus, Fearing's in the Ritz-Carlton, Dallas, and the Stephan Pyles restaurant at Museum Tower in the Dallas Arts District.

-The new $3 billion Victory Park development, in northwest Dallas, will also boast new restaurants, including N9NE Steakhouse, Medina Oven & Bar and Luna de Noche.
+The $3 billion Victory Park development, in northwest Dallas, boasts several restaurants, including N9NE Steakhouse, Medina Oven & Bar and Luna de Noche.
 The Screen Door, Tei An, Dali, Jorge's & Fedora restaurants highlight the One Arts Plaza development on the east side of the Dallas Arts District.
 Joule Hotel features a Charlie Palmer restaurant in downtown Dallas.

-When renovations are completed, Wolfgang Puck will open a fine-dining restaurant on top of the 50-story Reunion Tower, at the Hyatt Regency Dallas.
+Wolfgang Puck has a fine-dining restaurant on top of the 50-story Reunion Tower, at the Hyatt Regency Dallas.

 Woodall Rogers Park

-A $100 million project will build a deck over the Woodall Rodgers Freeway, between Pearl Street and St. Paul Street.
-The 5.2-acre area will connect downtown Dallas with uptown and the Dallas Arts District.
+A $100 million project put a deck over the Woodall Rodgers Freeway, between Pearl Street and St. Paul Street.
+The 5.2-acre area connects downtown Dallas with uptown and the Dallas Arts District.

-Woodall Rodgers Park will include an outdoor stage, with lawn seating for 3,300 people, a dog park, a kids' playground and a glass water sculpture.
+Woodall Rodgers Park includes an outdoor stage, with lawn seating for 3,300 people, a dog park, a kids' playground and a glass water sculpture.

 TRAVEL INFORMATION